Designing an e-commerce site

 After creating the persona of Phil, I created an empathy map to get a further idea of what he might be thinking when shopping online.
 I wanted to write down what he might be hearing and seeing, what were his pain points and gains when shopping online.
 I visited the competitors’ websites with his persona in mind to see what he would like or dislike about the experience.

-Based on my site map, I built a user flow that Mirror customer would take upon entering Mirror’s homepage.
-The flow includes different ways how a customer would navigate to the right product and the checkout procedure.
+Based on my site map, I built a task flow that Mirror customer would take upon entering Mirror’s homepage.
+The flow demonstrate how a customer would navigate to the right product right up to checkout.

 Methods: Sketches, Wireframes, UI Kit

-Once I had my research and information architecture complete, I wanted to sketch out multiple ideas I had for the homepage.
+Once I had my research and information architecture complete, I wanted to sketch out multiple ideas I had for the homepage and product page.
 I visited different online retailers’ websites to develop a vision of how I wanted the overall project to look.
-Above are some of my initial sketches I had for the homepage and different versions of the product page.
+Below are some of my initial sketches I had for the homepage and different versions of the product page.

 3.2 Low Fidelity Wireframes